yuletide/classtalk/README.md

 the following environment variables must be set:
 FLOCKY_TOKEN,FLOCKY_USERNAME,FLOCKY_PASSWORD,FLOCKY_APPNUM
 These are the API token, username, password, and appnumber for your tropo app

+you can get your appnumber by visiting https://api.tropo.com/v1/applications